0% intro APR credit cards 101

-Zero-interest credit cards sound like the best thing ever.
-Because the first thing that probably goes through anyone's mind, if they don't know much about these cards, is, "Wow, zero interest on my credit card?
-I can buy whatever I want and never pay interest?"
+the first thing that probably goes through anyone's mind when they hear "0% interest period" could be, "Wow, zero interest on my credit card?
+I can buy whatever I want!"

-Make no mistake, they can be pretty awesome, but a zero-interest credit card only has zero interest for a certain period of time and then it turns into a regular credit card - yes, that means there will be interest.
+Make no mistake, these credit cards can be pretty awesome, but a 0% intro APR credit card only has zero interest for a certain period of time and then it turns into a regular credit card - yes, that means there will be interest.

 Understandable, says Cal Cook, a finance investigator at ConsumerSafety.org, a consumer education website.
 "The credit card companies need to make money somehow," he says.

-Overall, though, Cook says that no-interest credit cards can be a useful tool, especially for "small purchases that you're sure you can pay off."
+Overall, though, Cook says that a 0% interest period on a credit card can be a useful tool, especially for "small purchases that you're sure you can pay off."

 So let's make sure you use it wisely.

 Yeah, we just covered this, but let's drill down a little more.
-Let's say you get a credit card that offers 0 percent interest for 12 months and over the next 12 months you pay off a sofa that you purchased for $1,500.
+Let's say you get a credit card that offers 0% interest for 12 months and over the next 12 months you pay off a sofa that you purchased for $1,500.

-Meanwhile, your best friend buys a sofa for $1,500 (use your imagination; there's a sofa sale going on) and pays everything off over the same period with a credit card that has a 13.99 percent APR.
+Meanwhile, your best friend buys a sofa for $1,500 (use your imagination; there's a sofa sale going on) and pays everything off over the same period with a credit card that has a 13.99% APR.

-So you can see that it's a wonderful money saver, a 0 percent APR credit card.
+So you can see that it's a wonderful money saver, a 0% intro APR credit card.
 If you want to make an expensive purchase and don't want to (or can't) pay it all off in that billing cycle, you can spread out the payments and keep your cash flow manageable.
 But, of course, that's assuming you paid off the $1,500 within 12 months.